 My advice for intensive use

-For a taxi, a private hire fleet, or a sales representative doing 40,000+ km/year: Hyundai or Kia are the safest choices for total coverage.
+For a taxi, a private hire fleet, or a sales representative doing 40,000+ km/year: Hyundai or Kia remain the safest choices for total coverage.
 Hyundai's unlimited mileage is the ultimate argument for very high-mileage drivers.

-For intensive use but without extreme mileage (25,000–35,000 km/year): Kia with the full 7 years is very well covered.
+For intensive use but without extreme mileage (25,000–35,000 km/year): Kia with the full 7 years — EV 3 or EV 6 depending on budget — is very well covered.

 For professionals seeking maximum peace of mind: avoid BMW for the battery (100,000 km only) and avoid VW Group without a warranty extension (2-year base insufficient for professional use).